HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-3 Fuses and breakers.md

 Imagine you've just scored a sweet deal on a used power supply for your shack.
 You plug it in, flip the switch, and... nothing.
 You notice the fuse is blown.
 "No biggie," you think, "I'll just replace it with a bigger one."

-Stop right there!
-That's a recipe for disaster.
+**Hold on!** That's a recipe for disaster. **Using a higher-rated fuse than specified allows excessive current to flow, which can cause wires and components to overheat, potentially leading to a fire**.
 Fuses and circuit breakers are sized specifically for the equipment they protect.
 Using a larger fuse is like telling the bouncer to let in anyone, no matter how rowdy they look.
 You're asking for trouble.

 #### Key Points to Remember